 Mr Robert Lancashire

-I've lived in Farsley for the past 6 years and my son started at Springbank in Reception this year.
+I've lived in Farsley for the past 6 years and my son is at Springbank.
 We've been extremely impressed with the school's culture, my son's development and, most importantly, how happy he is to be there.
 I come from a family of teachers so education has always been part of my life and so I'm very happy to be joining Springbank as a Parent Governor.

 I have worked in Business Intelligence in a variety of large and small companies for 15 years, both within and leading teams of analysts.
 My current role is leading the data strategy of a company in the Education sector and I work with business and Government DfE data to help schools show progression for Senior Management teams and Ofsted inspections.
 I am looking forward to using these skills and experience to help Springbank's progress as a school.